I-Fly

-I-Fly is a Russian charter airline based in Moscow operating mainly out of Vnukovo International Airport.
-It flies all services on behalf of Russian tour operator TEZ Tour.
+I-Fly is a Russian wet lease airline, which used to operate as a charter airline on behalf of Russian tour operator Tez Tour until 2023.
+It is based in Moscow operating mainly out of Vnukovo International Airport.

+Airline was established in 2009, founded and as of 2026 is majority owned by Alexander Burtin, who is also a co-founder and co-owner of the Tez Tour travel company.

 It is currently banned from flying in the European Union airspace.